westerndigitalcorporation/zonedstorage.io/docs/tools/tcmu-runner.md

 ## Kernel Components

-*tcmu-runner* relies on the loopback virtual SAS adapter kernel module to expose the emulated device as a regular disk to the kernel SCSI stack.
-Enabling this kernel module first requires that support for the *Generic Target Core Mod (TCM) and ConfigFS Infrastructure* be enabled from the top-level *Device Drivers* menu.
+*tcmu-runner* relies on the "loopback virtual SAS adapter kernel module" to expose the emulated device to the kernel SCSI stack as a regular disk.
+To enable this kernel module, you must first enable support for the *Generic Target Core Mod (TCM) and ConfigFS Infrastructure* from the top-level *Device Drivers* menu.

 <Image src="linux-config-tcm1.png"
 title="Target Core Module support option with make menuconfig"/>

-With  this infrastructure enabled, the configuration option *CONFIG_TCM_USER2* and *CONFIG_LOOPBACK_TARGET* can be enabled.
+Only after this infrastructure is enabled can the configuration options *CONFIG_TCM_USER2* and *CONFIG_LOOPBACK_TARGET* be enabled.

 <Image src="linux-config-tcm2.png"
 title="TCM user and loopback adapter support option with make menuconfig"/>